-- An HTML5 bundle or the total size of extracted files cannot exceed 1000KB
+- An HTML5 bundle or the total size of extracted files cannot exceed 2000KB

-- In Ad Manager, click Delivery Creatives New creative.
+- In Ad Manager, click Delivery, then Creatives, and then New creative.

 - In the “New creative” pop-up, search for the advertiser whose creative you're adding and then click Continue.